 Add the onions and cook until they're soft and translucent, about 10 minutes.

-Add the carrots, potatoes and spices and cook for about 5 minutes, stirring from time to time to blend the flavors.
+Add the carrots, potatoes and spices and cook for about 5 minutes, stirring from time to time.

-Pour the soup into a powerful blender and blend on high until it's completely smooth.
+In two batches, so it's not too full, pour the soup into a powerful blender and blend on high until it's completely smooth.
 (I use the blender for this soup because I love it super, silky smooth -- however, you can also use an immersion blender, and get close to the same effect.)
 Please note that when you blend hot liquids in the blender, you have to hold down the lid very firmly.
 If you don't, the hot liquid, vibration, and steam can force the lid off.
-If this makes you at all nervous, let the soup cool to room temperature, and then blend.
-It depends on the size of your blender, but you will likely need to blend the soup in two batches.
-Don't worry if the batches are uneven, as it will all be mixed together in the end.

 Once the soup is blended, return it to the pot.
 Add the cayenne pepper, and then the salt and sugar to taste.
 (Here's How To Season To Taste.)